Office of Emerging Security Challenges (AVC/ESC)

-The Office of Missile Defense & Space Policy (MDSP) provides research, analysis, options, and recommendations to support the AVC Bureau Assistant Secretary, the Under Secretary of State for Arms Control and International Security, and other senior Department of State officials on issues related to missile defense, strategic early warning cooperation, and national security-related space policy.
-The office represents the Bureau and/or Department on U.S. Delegations for bilateral and multilateral consultations and negotiations in those areas.
+The Office of Emerging Security Challenges (AVC/ESC) provides research, analysis, options, and recommendations to support the AVC Bureau Assistant Secretary, the Under Secretary of State for Arms Control and International Security (T), and other senior Department of State officials on all policy, programmatic, technical, and threat issues related to missile defense systems and cooperation, outer space security issues and transparency and confidence building measures (TCBMs), cyber strategic stability, and Arctic and Antarctic security issues.
+The office represents the Bureau and/or Department in interagency meetings and in bilateral and multilateral consultations and negotiations in those areas.

 - Ballistic Missile Defense Cooperation: ESC leads in the development of Department of State positions to enhance ballistic missile defense cooperation among Allies and Partners including in bilateral and multilateral fora, such as the North Atlantic Treaty Organization (NATO) , and the Gulf Cooperation Council (GCC).
 ESC also works to promote confidence building measures with Russia and China related to U.S./Allied/Partner missile defense deployments.
 As part of efforts to enhance missile defense cooperation, ESC supports the implementation of AVC-negotiated bilateral agreements related to the deployment of European Phased Adaptive Approach (EPAA) missile defense assets in Europe.
 ESC supports the continue development of NATO BMD from a policy and political perspective while also playing a supporting role in developing BMD cooperation with Allies in East Asia.
 Finally, ESC plays a leading role in development of a GCC region-wide missile defense architecture.